nogeeky/Diary/README.md

 [Fight club quotes](https://calvin087.github.io/quote-gen/)
 [Random Anime wallpaper changer](https://calvin087.github.io/background-color/)

+### 2020-05-09 14:48:57
+Started the Scrimba Course on react, it's actually quite interesting and for some Reason It's making more sense than the Udemy course.
+I have more comfort trying to complete the challenges.

+Also instead of believing that I understand the situation, I'm repeating the lessons over and over until I feel like I know why I'm making certain actions.

 ### 2020-04-02 20:28:39

 So just spent the best part of an hour working through a newbie problem.
 Don't mind so much because with a shitty solution I managed to get it to work.
 Been a day or two since i've worked on a problem. this is the stage that will really test me.
 Now is the time to prove that I can work through these problems and get job ready.
 I'm still months away but this feels like i'm developing mentally faster than with the JS courses that I've tried.
 I feel this will make me a better JS developer too.